rebelsky/sams-assorted-musings-reflections/prereg-2017S.md

 [20] I'm pretty sure that I've pissed off enough people that I'll never be elected chair of the faculty.
 And there is a long line of excellent people who can become chair of the Science Division.

+[21] Or who are shy, or otherwise at a disadvantage in the ways one "plays the game".

 ---